Recently we did our first Simpson Desert crossing and it was a challenging but awesome road trip and I can't wait to get back out there again.

 Wood fires are prohibited year round in all areas of the park except the Mt Dare Campground.
 However wood fires are also banned at Mt Dare from November 1st to March 31st.

 Collecting firewood on your way through Witjira is also not allowed.

 Alternative solid fuel fires are permitted in portable firepits, braziers or similar receptacles only, except from 1 November 2019 to 31 March 2020.

 Munga-Thirri–Simpson Desert Conservation Park and Regional Reserve (South Australia)

 - Wood fires and solid fuel fires are prohibited between 1 November 2019 to 31 March 2020.

 - You must bring your own firewood, as the collection of firewood within national parks is prohibited.

 - Gas fires and liquid fuel fires are permitted through the year, other than on days of total fire ban.

-The South Australian Government publishes a Fire Restrictions document covering all SA Parks which you can download here
+The South Australian Government has a page dedicated to fire restrictions in SA PArks which you can check out here

 Munga-Thirri National Park (Queensland)